-Or what about what my neighbor Barbara Wishy did?
-She gave me a copy of the story she put together for her children and grandchildren, recounting her youth and escape (on her fourth attempt) from East Germany alone as a young woman.
+My neighbor Barbara Wishy gave out copies of the story she put together for her children and grandchildren, recounting her youth and escape (on her fourth attempt) from East Germany alone as a young woman.
 (Riveting!)

-My Finnish mother, in attempting to do a “Swedish death cleaning,” has been emptying her shelves of precious heirlooms, most recently some wooden objects my great uncle Paavo-seta carved while a young man in Viipuri before skiing west to escape the Russian takeover of his town during the Winter Wars.
-As a young child, it made an impression when he recounted burning his house behind him.
+My Finnish mother, in attempting to do a “Swedish death cleaning,” has been emptying her shelves of precious heirlooms.
+That is how I came to have some wooden objects my great uncle Paavo-seta carved while a young man in Viipuri before skiing west to escape the Russian takeover of his town during the Winter Wars.
+Her granddaughter loves and wears the Merimekko dresses that my mom made for herself nearly sixty years ago.

 I know it is hard to resist purchasing a new Fisher Price toy for a toddler, but maybe it is less so doing the equivalent for your teenage grandson?
 Maybe your teenage grandson or college age granddaughter really would prefer the utility knife their grandfather kept on his belt or vintage hat grandmother bought at Cameron Village in the forties?
 And if they don't appreciate it now, they may appreciate it as they age.

-What they will probably not keep or maybe remember who gave it to them or even when is that SAVE BIG SPECIAL on CYBER MONDAY, "a real steal."
+What they will probably not keep or maybe remember who gave it to them or even when is that SAVE BIG SPECIAL bought impulsively the week before Christmas 2021, "a real steal."

-According to Bankrate, more than half of spenders last holiday season regret the amount they spent.
+According to Bankrate, more than half of spenders last holiday season regretted the amount they spent.
 Is that a surprise?
 We all know that.
 Why then do we keep doing it?

 Right now, I'm sitting at my writing desk looking at what objects I have surrounded myself with.
 Poems, kid's handwritten notes, photos, tiny momentos with a story.
 Life itself is too rich to spend the last minutes before everyone arrives further exhausting oneself with frenzied shopping.
 It seems apt to keep in mind that famous Maya Angelou quote, "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."